UAMLDA/ComputingInformation/UAMLDA-Elgato_Tutorial.md

 ```
 Your task will appear in Elgato system with the name of `GradNorm_clean`

+The basic logic behind this is that you need both `singularity` and `tf_gpu-1.2.0-cp35-cuda8-cudnn51.img` to run TensorFlow application on Elgato.
+These 2 modules combined serve as a python interpreter with TensorFlow library installed.

 ### Submit Request to Elgato
 After finishing writing the `submit.sh` file, you need to submit this request to Elgato through terminal.
 You need to firstly login to Elgato through ssh (as stated in the sections above).
 Then you need to access the directory where your `submit.sh`
 file is stored.
 For example, if the submit file is stored at `/home/u15/zhengzhongliang/Projects`, then you need to type the following commands to submit the request: